 A MRSA screen is a test that looks solely for the presence of MRSA and no other pathogens.
 It is primarily used to identify the presence of MRSA in a colonised patient or to detect if these resistant bacteria remain at a wound site after the patient has been treated for a MRSA infection.
 On a community level, screening may be used to help determine the source of an outbreak and on a national level used to evaluate the genetic characteristics of an identified MRSA strain.

 The most widely used test to identify MRSA colonisation is culture.
-This test is definitive but usually takes 1 to 2 days for the result.
-The collected swab (nasal, wound swab or skin lesion swab) is cultured by putting into a special nutrient broth, or spread onto a nutrient gel plate.
+This test is definitive but requires 24 hours incubation.
+The collected swab (nasal, wound swab or skin lesion swab) is cultured by spreading onto an agar plate.
 This is then incubated and examined for the growth of characteristic MRSA colonies.

 Faster methods of MRSA screening by molecular methods have been developed to identify possible MRSA carriers.
 These new methods test for certain genetic components of MRSA, such as the mecA gene.
 The mecA gene confers resistance to the antibiotics meticillin, and flucloxacillin.
-While testing for mecA is not yet widely used, it does have the potential to detect nasal or wound carriage within hours instead of days required by culture.
-Research is underway to determine the utility of the rapid and more expensive molecular test.
+While testing for mecA is not yet widely used, it does have the potential to detect nasal or wound carriage within hours.

 When is it requested?